pmedina001/pmedina001.github.io/README.md

   - Introduced the use of demographic data in crime modeling, highlighting the importance of socio-economic factors.
 However, this study was a much simpler study and never dove into the aspect of geospatial modeling.
 As such, it never produced spatially interpretable outputs.
 - **PredPol (Geolitica)**
   - A commercial predictive policing tool that was introduced in the market.
 It has gained popularity for its ability to predict future crime locations using proprietary algorithms.
 However, it’s been criticized time after time for being a “black box” solution, meaning that the answers it produces lack transparency, reproducibility, and the inclusion of socio-economic context.
 This makes is difficult to evaluate/adapt for public policy use.

+This project builds on the ideas and foundations set in previous studies/works by combining predictive modeling, demographic and economic context, and geospatial mapping into a solid and reproducible framework focused on Florida’s 67 counties.